shakacode/shakapacker/README.md

 ### Server-Side Rendering (SSR)

-Note, if you are using server-side rendering of JavaScript with dynamic code-splitting, as is often done with extensions to Webpacker, like [React on Rails](https://github.com/shakacode/react_on_rails), your JavaScript should create the link prefetch HTML tags that you will use, so you won't need to use to `asset_pack_path` in those circumstances.
+Note, if you are using server-side rendering of JavaScript with dynamic code-splitting, as is often done with extensions to Shakapacker, like [React on Rails](https://github.com/shakacode/react_on_rails), your JavaScript should create the link prefetch HTML tags that you will use, so you won't need to use to `asset_pack_path` in those circumstances.

 ### Development

-Webpacker ships with two binstubs: `./bin/webpacker` and `./bin/webpacker-dev-server`.
+Shakapacker ships with two binstubs: `./bin/shakapacker` and `./bin/shakapacker-dev-server`.
 Both are thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executables to ensure that the right configuration files and environmental variables are loaded based on your environment.

 _Note: older Shakapacker installations had set a missing NODE_ENV in the binstubs.
 Please remove this for versions 6.5.2 and newer._

 #### Automatic Webpack Code Building

-Shakapacker can be configured to automatically compile on demand when needed using the `webpacker.yml` `compile` option.
+Shakapacker can be configured to automatically compile on demand when needed using `compile` option in the `shakapacker.yml`.
 This happens when you refer to any of the pack assets using the Shakapacker helper methods.
 This means that you don't have to run any separate processes.
 Compilation errors are logged to the standard Rails log.
 However, this auto-compilation happens when a web request is made that requires an updated webpack build, not when files change.
 Thus, that can be **painfully slow** for front-end development in this default way.
-Instead, you should either run the `bin/webpacker --watch` or run `./bin/webpacker-dev-server` during development.
+Instead, you should either run the `bin/shakapacker --watch` or run `./bin/shakapacker-dev-server` during development.

 The `compile: true` option can be more useful for test and production builds.